foomio/foomio-web/README.md

 # Foomi.io

-Foomi.io is a web platform showcasing games, tutorials, and other content created by Funmi Kate Orekoya.
+Foomi.io is a web platform showcasing games, tutorials, and other content created by me!

 ## Table of Contents
 - [Introduction](#introduction)